 In recent years, the rise of ecommerce gave birth to brands that bypassed that retail markup and started selling "direct-to-consumer" or "consumer-direct," offering consumers a much lower price by eliminating the middleman and the retail markup.
 These new brands offered a great value to consumers.

-For more information on this topic and how SHRED DOG is able to offer 100% the Performance at 50% the Price, click here for more on Our Pricing Model.
+For more information on this topic and how SHRED DOG is able to offer higher performance at a lower price, click here for more on Our Pricing Model.